VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 4. **Geometry Shader:** Optional.
 Runs on every primitive (triangle, line, point) and can discard or output more primitives.
 This stage is often not used because its performance isn't great on most graphics cards.

 5. **Rasterization:** Discretizes the primitives into fragments (the data necessary to generate a pixel).
-Fragments that fall outside the screen, and fragments that are behind other primitives are discarded.
+Fragments that fall outside the screen and fragments that are behind other primitives are discarded.

 6. **Fragment Shader:** Runs on every fragment and determines its color, depth value, and which framebuffer the fragment is written to.
 Often uses interpolated data from the vertex shader such as surface normals to apply lighting.